ananthu-aniraj/ananthu-aniraj.github.io/_news/announcement_2.md

 related_posts: false
 ---

-PDiscoFormer has been accepted at the main conference of [ECCV 2024](https://eccv2024.ecva.net/).
+PDiscoFormer has been accepted at the main conference of [ECCV 2024](https://eccv2024.ecva.net/) as an oral presentation!

 ---